Woman’s Torso, Dismembered Body Parts Found In NYC, NJ Waste Transfer Stations’ Trash

-A call went out to the New York Police Department (NYPD) Tuesday morning following the discovery of a female torso and leg at a Bronx waster transfer station.
-More body parts of the still unidentified woman were found the following day.
+A call went out to the New York Police Department (NYPD) Tuesday morning following the discovery of a female torso and leg at a Bronx waste transfer station.
+More body parts of the still-unidentified woman were found the following day.

 “I only went in as far as where the pit is,” Rodriguez said.
 “I didn’t want to disturb what is now a crime scene.
 And I saw the body, the body parts laying there.
 A torso and a leg without a foot.”